 Whirlpool to make electronically controlled appliances smart grid compatible

-Benton Harbor, MI – At the 2009 EE Global Forum & Exhibition in Paris, Whirlpool Corporation announced its commitment to making all of its electronically controlled appliances smart grid -compatible by 2015.
+At the 2009 EE Global Forum & Exhibition in Paris, Whirlpool Corporation announced its commitment to making all of its electronically controlled appliances smart grid compatible by 2015.

 Darrell also highlighted the company’s longstanding leadership in energy and water efficiency at the conference and stressed the critical importance of a collaborative effort among industry, government institutions, NGOs, utilities and other stakeholders to drive truly meaningful energy conservation.

-Whirlpool’s ability to successfully deliver on this commitment in this timeframe was dependent on two important public-private partnerships, according to Darrell:
+Whirlpool’s ability to successfully deliver on this commitment in this timeframe was dependent on two important public-private partnerships.
+According to Darrell, the critical factors are:

-The development by the end of 2010 of an open, global standard for transmitting signals to and receiving signals from a home appliance; and
+First, the development by the end of 2010 of an open, global standard for transmitting signals to and receiving signals from a home appliance.

 “Whirlpool believes this bridging technology is so important that we are going to invite the appliance industry, the utility industry, policymakers, NGOs, and relevant technology companies to come together at the upcoming Copenhagen climate change conference to discuss how we can accelerate the adoption of these new capabilities,” said Darrell.